 Georgia Institute of Technology

 Affectionately known as Georgia Tech, Georgia Institute of Technology is a former trade school that has satellite campuses all over the world.
-In addition to the main campus in Atlanta, GA, you can also choose to study at the school’s branches in Savannah, GA, Metz, France, Athlone, Ireland, Shenzhen, China, and even in Singapore.
+In addition to the main campus in Atlanta, GA, you can also choose to study at the school’s branches in Savannah, GA, Metz, France, Athlone, Ireland, Shenzhen, China, and even Singapore.

 No matter where you choose to study, you’ll benefit from a superior academic reputation and a dedication to hands-on instruction that could only come from studying at one of the top industry-focused schools in the country.
-The Bachelor of Science in psychology comes with multiple concentrations, including those in business and organizational psychology.
+The Bachelor of Science in Psychology comes with multiple concentrations, including those in business and organizational psychology.

 You’ll take core classes like Human Sensation and Perception, Social Psychology, and Biopsychology.
-In addition, you can pursue an in-depth research experience in a field of your choosing or pursue study abroad opportunities with the international plan.
+In addition, you can pursue an in-depth research experience in a field of your choosing or pursue study abroad opportunities with an international plan.
 You can even add a business perspective to your degree without tacking on an additional minor by pursuing the business track of this degree.

-A highly interdisciplinary program, it will help you develop the knowledge and competencies you need to succeed in the study of human behavior in the workplace.
+A highly interdisciplinary program, will help you develop the knowledge and competencies you need to succeed in the study of human behavior in the workplace.

 San Diego State University

 Ranking among the top ten universities in the country for its racial and ethnic diversity, San Diego State University is also regarded as one of the top 500 universities in the entire world.
-Here, you’ll gain a global perspective in your studies that is absolutely essential for long term career success.
+Here, you’ll gain a global perspective in your studies that is absolutely essential for long-term career success.

 No matter what major you decide to pursue, studying at San Diego State University will allow you to interact with faculty who are at the very top of their game when it comes to the quality of instruction and attention to student well-being.
 The Department of Psychology is home to a diverse community of students and instructors, all of whom enjoy access to dozens of research labs, centers, and experiences.